Replay Protection

 Context

-This section will illustrate the pre-existing context in which we are going to implement the replay protection mechanism.
+This section illustrates the pre-existing context in the replay protection mechanism is implemented.

 Encryption-Authentication

-The current implementation of Namada is built on top of Tendermint which provides an encrypted and authenticated communication channel between every two nodes to prevent a man-in-the-middle attack (see the detailed spec).
+The current implementation of Namada is built on top of CometBFT which provides an encrypted and authenticated communication channel between every two nodes to prevent a man-in-the-middle attack (see the detailed spec (opens in a new tab)).

-The Namada protocol relies on this substrate to exchange transactions (messages) that will define the state transition of the ledger.
+The Namada protocol relies on this substrate to exchange transactions (messages) that defines the state transition of the ledger.
 More specifically, a transaction is composed of two parts: a WrapperTx and an inner Tx

 pub struct WrapperTx {

-/// The fee to be payed for including the tx
+/// The fee to be paid for including the tx

 pub fee: Fee,